47Cid/47Cid.github.io/_posts/2023-10-15-automated-chaos.md

 > **Note:** The terms "feedback-driven" and "coverage-guided" are frequently used interchangeably, but they are not necessarily the same.
 Feedback-driven fuzzing is a broader term that encompasses coverage-guided fuzzing.

 ### Coverage Tools
-#### afl-plot: Useful for generating graphical representations of AFL's performance and coverage data.
+**afl-plot**: Useful for generating graphical representations of AFL's performance and coverage data.

-#### afl-cov: Provides code coverage information collected during the fuzzing campaign
+**afl-cov**: Provides code coverage information collected during the fuzzing campaign

 ### Code Coverage visualizers